ucdavis/endowmentreport/index.md

 <!---
 ### Endowment Cleanup
-Last year through the Endowment Cleanup process we added stewardees for over 60 UCD Foundation funds.
-This year we are continuing the endowment cleanup process but with a focus on Regents endowment funds.
+We are continuing the endowment cleanup process.
 Just as last year, you will find a link to these funds in the Airtable [table of contents](https://airtable.com/shrRECvYOoGH81mQY){:target="\_blank"}
 -->

 ### Deceased Stewardees